karishma836/Insurance_Analysis_Project/README.md

 # KPI1

-Number of Invoices by Account Executives - Divya Dhingra is leading with the highest number of invoices, particularly in new and cross-sell categories, indicating a strong performance.
-Other executives like Ankita Shah and Shikha Shah are also performing well, especially in renewal invoices.
+Number of Invoices by Account Executives - Number of Meetings by Account Executives - Abhinav Shivam has conducted the most meetings, which often correlates with strong sales performance.
+Regular meetings are crucial for relationship building and closing deals.

 ![Screenshot 2024-09-04 153202](https://github.com/user-attachments/assets/a60c1240-32db-402d-bbba-4bbf5a436c0c)